 The first time I traveled with Ryser, I overpacked way too much!
 I didn’t know what I needed, so I just brought everything! (not the best strategy haha).
 Now, after flying so many times I have a solid packing list of what Ryser and I actually need:

 - Two bottles – you can rewash and reuse.
 We have been loving the Natural Baby Bottles from Philips Avent

-- Mix n Match clothes – I didn’t bring an outfit for every day because I knew we would be staying in and he would just be wearing his pajamas.
+- Mix and Match clothes – I didn’t bring an outfit for every day because I knew we would be staying in and he would just be wearing his pajamas.
 I brought a lot of footies because they could be PJs or an outfit.
 If I was going to be gone for 10 days, I brought 5-6 outfits.
 I have been loving the rompers from Modern Burlap!
 Here is a solid color option and a printed option.

 - Accessories – Bibs, socks, nails clippers, hairbrush, medicine

 - Portable sound machine.
 The Baby Shusher is a lifesaver while traveling!!